bvenkatakarthik/bvenkatakarthik.github.io/menu/about.md

 A question:

-**Is there a common source of all "CORE LIFE FORCE"?
-Or are there individual "CORE LIFE FORCES" in each living being?**
+**Is there a common source of all "PURE, CORE LIFE FORCE"?
+Or are there individual "PURE, CORE LIFE FORCES" in each living being?**

-**In case there is a common "CORE LIFE FORCE", there is no individual birth or death to be taken very seriously.
-That common "CORE LIFE FORCE" will continue to exist!**
+**In case there is a common "PURE, CORE LIFE FORCE", there is no individual birth or death to be taken very seriously.
+That common "PURE, CORE LIFE FORCE" will continue to exist!**

-**Some say this "COMMON, CORE LIFE FORCE" is the cause of THE WORLD, namely GOD**.
+**Some say this "COMMON, PURE, CORE LIFE FORCE" is the cause of THE WORLD, namely GOD**.